AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2023, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in May 2023

++++**(Planned) Maintenance Update on May 4, 2023**

+**Cannot select template from [!UICONTROL Favorite templates]**

+_Templates_

+When a user attempts to select a template from the Actions (three dot) menu, the list of templates disappears when the user moves their mouse to the list, and the user cannot select a template.
+This is because the scrollbar is between the menu and the list of templates, and the mouse focuses on the scrollbar as it moves to the list of templates.

++++

 ## Updates in April 2023

 +++**Maintenance Update on April 27, 2023**